jediahjireh/my-cv/README.md

 ## Description

-This project showcases my professional profile and serves as an interactive online resume, providing an overview of my skills, experiences and accomplishments.
-I will be updating the website as I progress.
+This is my first Curriculum Vitae (CV) web application.
+I will be updating my website as I progress by developing new and improved portfolio repositories, rather than upgrading the content of this one.
+This project showcases my professional profile and serves as an interactive online résumé, providing an overview of my skills, experiences and accomplishments.

 ## Installation

 To run this website locally, follow these steps:
-1. Clone the repository to your local machine using ‘git clone https://github.com/jediahjireh/MyCV.git’.
+1. Clone the repository to your local machine using ‘git clone https://github.com/jediahjireh/my-cv.git’.
 2. Navigate to the project directory in your terminal.
 3. Open the index.html file in your web browser to view this project.